To search for an exact match, type the word or phrase you want in quotation marks.

 Last but not least, Jeffrey Schwartz signed a text in which he suggested the reasons for an active abstention, as regards both votes and ideology, in the face of a remote and corrupt system.
 Along the same lines, he considered the position (or lack of position) of the Catalan cultural classes and their options before a real occupation of the power and decision structures.

-If that weren’t enough, we also discussed states of exception with Marina Garcés, Valentín Roma, Francesc Torres and Imma Prieto in an A*LIVE charged with reflection, held on 20 December at Escola Massana in Barcelona.
+If that weren’t enough, we also discussed states of exception with Marina Garcés, Valentín Roma, Francesc Torres and Imma Prieto in an A*LIVE charged with reflection, held on 20 December at Escola Massana in Barcelona, documented on video and available here.

 In the knowledge that the next day nothing would actually change, this collective thinking at least gave us a moment of composure to listen and speak calmly, while outside everything was still hurried and tense.